dkidney/analyses/20251103_tcga_luad_survival_analysis/README.md

 I have tried two dimension reduction techniques so far, both of which have yielded C-index scores of ~76% which is promising (but provisional):

-1. Using PCA transformed expression features within cross-valiation - C-index = 77%, bootstrap 95% CI 0.758 (0.704, 0.807)
+1. Using PCA transformed expression features within cross-valiation - C-index = 77% (bootstrap: mean 0.758, 95% CI (0.704, 0.807))

-1. Using a Weighted Gene Co-expression Network analysis approach where eigengenes were derived prior to cross-validation - C-index 75%, bootstrap 95% CI 0.751 (0.701, 0.801)
+1. Using a Weighted Gene Co-expression Network analysis approach where eigengenes were derived prior to cross-validation - C-index 75% (bootstrap: mean 0.751, 95% CI (0.701, 0.801))

 The WGCNA method was ~50x faster to fit, had fewer non-zero coefficients and had similar bootstrap CI results, so this would be my preferred model.